 It populates the data.
 Now we have two tables, and each has some data.
 One table is Employee, and one is Transaction.

-Step 3: Define One To Many Relationship.
+Step 3: Define One-To-Many Relationship

-Now, in the Employee.php model, define the following function.
+In the Employee.php model, define the following function.

 <?php namespace App; use Illuminate\Database\Eloquent\Model; class Employee extends Model { public function transactions() { return $this->hasMany('App\Transaction'); } }

-Now go to the terminal and hit the following command.
+Go to the terminal and hit the following command.

 php artisan tinker